pivotal/docs-tap/services-toolkit/tutorials/integrate-cloud-services.hbs.md

-In addition, for Tanzu Application Platform v1.7 or later, you can instead use the [AWS Services](../../aws-services/about.hbs.md) package, which provides a more streamlined approach for integrating services on AWS into Tanzu Application Platform.
+In addition, for Tanzu Application Platform v1.7 or later, you can instead use the [AWS Services](../../aws-services/about.hbs.md) package, which provides a more streamlined approach for integrating services from AWS into Tanzu Application Platform.

 ## <a id="about"></a> About this tutorial